 A Complete Guide to CBD

-There are over 113 unique cannabinoids found in the hemp plant, and CBD is one of the most common of them…
+There are over 113 unique cannabinoids found in the Sativa hemp plant, and CBD is one of the most abundant of them…

 What is CBD?

-Cannabinoids (CBD) are plant compounds which stimulate the endocannabinoid system (ECS) and are naturally found in the body and in many nutritious vegetables including kale, broccoli, and Echinacea.
-It is most abundant in the hemp plant and when ingested in concentrated form, CBD is known to promote balance and tranquillity to the body and mind.
+Cannabinoids (CBD) are plant compounds which stimulate the body’s endocannabinoid system (ECS).
+These cannabinoids are naturally found in the body and in many nutritious vegetables and fruits, including kale, broccoli, and Echinacea.
+It is most abundant in the hemp plant Cannabis Sativa and when ingested in concentrated form, CBD is known to promote balance and tranquillity to the body and mind.
 Unlike THC, which has strong psychoactive effects, CBD is non-psychoactive and has a calming effect….

 It was during a project in the 1930s that CBD and THC were first isolated.
 But the chemical structure of the CBD wasn’t described until the early 1960s.
 There’s been a debate as to whom was responsible for the discovery of CBD and THC – Raphael Mechoulam ( an Israeli organic chemist and professor of Medicinal Chemistry at the Hebrew University of Jerusalem) or Roger Adams who was responsible of isolating CBD back in the 1930s in the US and by Alexander Todd at about the same time.
 Raphael Mechoulam is considered the ‘grandfather’ of CBD research and we are very grateful to him and his team for their important discovery.